Advocate: No one will hire disabled workers if made to pay minimum wage

 Brown has made a written submission opposing the proposed wage supplement approach.

-The blind worker who is paid $2.30 per hour however, said WINZ had told her she did not qualify for any allowances because her husband worked and she is a part-owner of a property.
+The blind worker who is paid $2.30 per hour however, said Winz had told her she did not qualify for any allowances because her husband worked and she is a part-owner of a property.

 So the $64.40 she gets paid before tax at her job untangling Air New Zealand earphone cords at Altus is her only income.